Brandon, Florida: Geography

 Brandon's census boundaries include Palm River-Clair Mel to the west across U.S. Route 301, Valrico to the east, Riverview and Bloomingdale to the south, and East Lake-Orient Park, Mango, and Seffner to the north.
 Brandon is 11 mi east of downtown Tampa and 14 mi southwest of Plant City.
-Interstate 75 passes through the western part of the Brandon CDP, with access from Exits 256 (US 301) and 257 (Florida State Road 60/Brandon Boulevard).
+Interstate 75 passes through the western part of the Brandon CDP, with access from Exits 256 (Florida State Road 618/Selmon Expressway) and 257 (Florida State Road 60/Brandon Boulevard).
 Interstate 4 passes 4 mi north of the center of Brandon, with access from Exits 7 (US 301), 9 (I-75), and 10 (State Road 579/Mango Road).

 According to the United States Census Bureau, the Brandon CDP has a total area of 90.6 km2, of which 85.7 km2 are land and 4.9 km2, or 5.42%, are water.

 Neighborhoods within Brandon include Barrington Oaks East, Brandon Hills, Kensington Estates, La Viva, and Limona.